Kaholaz/sponsorblock-naive-bayes/README.md

 ## Building datasets
 Our process of building the dataset although comparatively much faster than other alternatives, is still time consuming.
 Before doing anything else, make sure to have downloaded the sponsorTimes.csv file from the SponsorBlock database, using this repository [sb-mirror](https://github.com/mchangrh/sb-mirror)

+You can skip building the dataset if you just want to train the model with some data, our dataset of 7000+ videos is available on [google drive](https://drive.google.com/file/d/1fjFW9Mbl35OQAt-dGI9FIP0Zl54fevJ5/view?usp=drive_link)

 Move the sponsorTimes.csv file into this folder {PROJECT_ROOT}/transcribers/sponsor_data, if the folder doesn't exist, create it.

 Once the file {PROJECT_ROOT}/transcribers/sponsor_data/sponsorTimes.csv exists, follow these steps: